fhbzc/VAE_based_Behavior_Analysis/README.md

      python rnn_train.py

- the trained variable should be stored in log folder in the same directory as rnn_train.py
+ the trained variables should be stored in ./log folder

 How to get the classification image and inference?
 -----
 run